What is a Black Eye?

 A black eye's dark appearance comes from the fluid build-up, usually blood, in the tissue surrounding the eye.
 The skin in that area of the face is very thin, and virtually transparent when stretched thin.
 As fluids build up, and cause the area to swell, they can be seen easily, giving a black eye its distinct appearance.

-The cause of a black eye can be varied, but almost always involve some form of blunt trauma to the eye or nose.
+The cause of a black eye can be varied, but almost always involves some form of blunt trauma to the eye or nose.
 People get them in car accidents, while playing sports, from slipping and falling, and from physical violence.
 They can even occur as a result of severe sinus infections, and some medical operations, such as dental work or cosmetic surgery.

 In very serious accidents, where the skull has become fractured, the internal bleeding that leads to a black eye can also lead to serious infections.
 If the bleeding occurs inside the eye itself, a condition called hyphema, emergency medical attention should be sought, as the increased pressure inside the eye can lead to permanent blindness.